Special Activities Center: Office of Strategic Services

 One of the OSS's greatest accomplishments during World War II was its penetration of Nazi Germany by OSS operatives.
 The OSS was responsible for training German and Austrian commandos for missions inside Nazi Germany.
 Some of these agents included exiled communists, socialist party members, labor activists, anti-Nazi POWs, and German and Jewish refugees.
 At the height of its influence during World War II, the OSS employed almost 24,000 people.

 OSS Paramilitary Officers parachuted into many countries that were behind enemy lines, including France, Norway, Greece, and the Netherlands.
 In Crete, OSS paramilitary officers linked up with, equipped and fought alongside Greek resistance forces against the Axis occupation.

-OSS was disbanded shortly after World War II, with its intelligence analysis functions moving temporarily into the U.S. Department of State.
+The OSS was disbanded shortly after World War II, with its intelligence analysis functions moving temporarily into the United States Department of State.
 Espionage and counterintelligence went into military units, while paramilitary and other covert action functions went into the Office of Policy Coordination set up in 1948.
 Between the CIA's original creation by the National Security Act of 1947 and various mergers and reorganizations through 1952, the wartime OSS functions generally ended up in the CIA.
 The mission of training and leading guerrillas in due course went to the United States Army Special Forces, but those missions required to remain covert were performed by the (Deputy) Directorate of Plans and its successor the Directorate of Operations of the CIA.
-In 1962, the CIA's paramilitary operations centralized in the Special Operations Division (SOD), the predecessor of SAC.
+In 1962, the CIA's paramilitary operations centralized in the Special Operations Division (SOD), the predecessor of the SAC.
 The direct descendant of the OSS' Special Operations is the CIA's Special Activities Division.

 Tibet

 After the Chinese invasion of Tibet in October 1950, the CIA inserted paramilitary (PM) teams into Tibet to train and lead Tibetan resistance fighters against the People's Liberation Army of China.
 These teams selected and then trained Tibetan soldiers in the Rocky Mountains of the United States; training occurred at Camp Hale.
 The PM teams then advised and led these commandos against the Chinese, both from Nepal and India and in some cases worked with Research and Analysis Wing.
 In addition, CIA Paramilitary Officers were responsible for the Dalai Lama's clandestine escape to India along with Indian intelligence, narrowly escaping capture by the People's Liberation Army.

-According to a book by retired CIA officer John Kenneth Knaus, entitled Orphans Of The Cold War: America And The Tibetan Struggle For Survival, Gyalo Thondup, the older brother of the 14th (and current) Dalai Lama, sent the CIA five Tibetan recruits.
+According to a book by retired CIA officer John Kenneth Knaus, entitled Orphans Of The Cold War: America And The Tibetan Struggle For Survival, Gyalo Thondup, the older brother of the 14th Dalai Lama, sent the CIA five Tibetan recruits.
 These recruits were trained in paramilitary tactics on the island of Saipan in the Northern Marianas.
 Shortly thereafter, the five men were covertly returned to Tibet "to assess and organize the resistance" and selected another 300 Tibetans for training.
 U.S. assistance to the Tibetan resistance ceased after the 1972 Nixon visit to China, after which the United States and China normalized relations.